tweag/monad-bayes/docs/source/usage.md

 Now core idea of monad-bayes is that various monads will be made to be instances of `MonadSample`, `MonadCond` or both (i.e. an instance of `MonadInfer`), and different inference algorithms will be written using these instances.
 This separates the specification of the model (which happens abstractly in `MonadInfer`) from the inference algorithm, which takes place in on of the concrete instances.
 The clever part of monad-bayes is that it allows this instances to be constructed in a modular way, using monad transformers.
 In the paper, these are termed *inference transformers* to emphasize that it doesn't really matter whether they satisfy the monad laws.

-For example, to run weighted rejection sampling on a probabilistic program `p`, we can write `(sampleIO . runWeighted) p`.
-Here, `(sampleIO . runWeighted) :: Weighted SamplerIO a -> IO a`.
+For example, to run weighted rejection sampling on a probabilistic program `p`, we can write `(sampleIO . weighted) p`.
+Here, `(sampleIO . weighted) :: Weighted SamplerIO a -> IO a`.
 So `p` gets understood as being of type `Weighted SamplerIO`, a type we'll encounter soon.

 Some of these transformers are easy to understand (like `StateT Double`, while others (like the Church transformed Free monad transformer) lie on the more advanced side of things.
 The following tour of these types goes from easy to hard.